Small Fiber Neuropathy Symptoms in Lyme Disease

 Patients with Lyme disease often describe nerve pain in ways that do not follow a typical pattern.

-• Burning pain in the feet, hands, or face
+• Burning pain in the feet, hands, face, or scalp

 • Tingling or “pins and needles” sensations